ofekbaribi/Online-Video-Sharing-Platform/Web/README.md

 By dividing tasks effectively, maintaining clear communication, and integrating our work cohesively, we successfully developed both a fully functioning website and a complementary Android application.

-Working Team:
-Ofek Baribi, Ziv Elbaz, Yuval Maaravi.
+## Development Team
+- Ofek Baribi
+- Ziv Elbaz
+- Yuval Maaravi